MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 4. Select **+ New step**, search for **Predict**, and then select **Predict Common Data Service (current Environment)** in the list of actions.
 8. Select the form processing model you want to use, and specify the following as **Request Payload**:

-    -	For a a jpeg image of the form:
+    -	For a .jpeg image of the form:

         ```json
         {